sevko/sevko.github.io/_posts/2015-08-22-exceptions-in-c.md

 whenever an error occurred even though the cleanup clause *was* getting run.
 It turns out that `values` would get put into a register and then consequently take on a value of `NULL` after the jump -- since that's what it was at the time of the original `setjmp()` -- meaning that the only reference to the allocated memory was lost and it couldn't possibly be deallocated.
-Moreover, when passed to `free()`, it wouldn't blow up, because `free()` ignores NULL pointers[^1]!
+Moreover, when passed to `free()`, it wouldn't blow up, because `free()` ignores NULL pointers!

-To wrap up the above example, all of the other parsing functions that set intermediate breakpoints have virtually the same layout, so you could even theoretically encapsulate the different statements in macros like `try` and `catch` for a full blown mimicry of exceptions in other languages -- that's too much magic for me, though.
+To wrap up the above example, all of the other parsing functions that set intermediate breakpoints have virtually the same layout, so you could even theoretically encapsulate the different statements in macros like `try` and `catch` for a full blown imitation of exceptions in other languages -- that's too much magic for me, though.

 # in conclusion
 `longjmp()` and `setjmp()` are tricky.
-They're obscure, can give rise to subtle bugs, are highly platform-specific, and, if abused, will probably lead to awfully confusing code; a footcannon if I ever saw one.
+They're obscure, can give rise to subtle bugs, are highly platform-specific, and, if abused, will probably lead to awfully confusing code.
 That being said, like `goto`, they *do* have valid uses and can be very powerful when used appropriately.
 In this case, I think they were superior to error codes and resulted in a slimmer, more readable implementation than what it otherwise would've been.
 If you're interested in more reading, I recommend [this comprehensive article](http://www.di.unipi.it/~nids/docs/longjump_try_trow_catch.html).
 Also, [here]({% static json_parser_c.zip %})'s the thoroughly documented parser source code; check out `src/json_parser.c`.

----

-[^1]: From `man -s3 free`: "If ptr is NULL, no operation is performed"